FrankQED/Thyroid-Ultrasound-Nodule-Segmentation-with-Conformal-Uncertainty-Estimation/README.md

 # Thyroid Nodule Segmentation in Ultrasound Images with Conformal Uncertainty Estimation
-Thyroid Nodule Segmentation in Ultrasound Images with Conformal Uncertainty Estimation from CIBB2K26
+Code for "Thyroid Nodule Segmentation in Ultrasound Images with Conformal Uncertainty Estimation" from CIBB2K26